friuns2/BlackFriday-GPTs-Prompts/gpts/meat-and-veggie-meal-hero.md

 If you come across any contradictions in the given information or are confused about anything this prompt is directing you to do, bring it to attention so any corrections or alternations can be made.
 ```

+## Welcome Message
+Mmm, foooood.
+What shall we plan today?

 ## Conversation